George Frideric Handel: Homages

 After Handel's death, many composers wrote works based on or inspired by his music.
 The first movement from Louis Spohr's Symphony No. 6, Op.
 116, "The Age of Bach and Handel", resembles two melodies from Handel's Messiah.
-In 1797, Ludwig van Beethoven published the 12 Variations in G major on "See the conqu'ring hero comes" from Judas Maccabaeus by Handel, for cello and piano.
-In 1822, Beethoven composed the overture The Consecration of the House, which also bears the influence of Handel.
-Guitar virtuoso Mauro Giuliani composed his Variations on a Theme by Handel, Op.
+In 1797 Beethoven published the 12 Variations in G major on "See the conqu'ring hero comes" from Judas Maccabaeus by Handel, for cello and piano.
+In 1822 Beethoven composed the overture The Consecration of the House, which also bears the influence of Handel.
+The guitar virtuoso Mauro Giuliani composed his Variations on a Theme by Handel, Op.
 107 for guitar, based on Handel's Suite No. 5 in E major, HWV 430, for harpsichord.